ddrscott/fake_pipe/README.md

 # Overview

-We need a simply way to [anonymize data](https://en.wikipedia.org/wiki/Data_anonymization) for exporting to various departs for analytics and troubleshooting.
-This tool allows us to annotate a DB schema with special comments that can trigger different data mutations s
+We need a simply way to [anonymize data](https://en.wikipedia.org/wiki/Data_anonymization) for exporting to various departments for analytics and troubleshooting.
+This tool allows us to annotate a DB schema with special comments that can trigger different data mutations

+FakePipe

-## Workflow with Anonymizer
+## Workflow with FakePipe

-Here's how Anonymizer could work in a projects lifecycle.
+Here's how FakePipe could work in a projects lifecycle.
 These steps assume a Postgres database:

 1. Add comment to table column: `COMMENT ON COLUMN user.phone IS 'anon: phone_number';`.
-2. Pipe DB dump to anonymizer: `pg_dump my_db | anonymizer > anon-db-dump.sql`.
+2. Pipe DB dump to fake_pipe: `pg_dump my_db | fake_pipe > anon-db-dump.sql`.
 3. Send `anon-db-dump.sql` to needy people.